 Aside from joining associations, you can also always do some volunteer work to be active next to your study.
 Tilburg has a ton of different places you could help out.
 Some are listed here, but you can also always look into volunteer options at for instance your sports club.

 Aside from these associations, there are a lot more opportunities to become active, like becoming a board member of the Social Sciences Career Event, SPS-NIP or even a religious association.
 For a full overview of all associations you can be a part of, "We Activate Tilburg" has made an overview of all of them including some information about each of them.
 Click here for the link.

 Tilburg University offers its students the possibility to develop themselves beyond the normal curriculum.
-In several honors programs, very talented and motivated students can challenge themselves and their abilities and at the same time broaden their personal or academic horizon
+In several honors programs very talented and motivated students can challenge themselves and their abilities and at the same time broaden their personal and academic horizon.

 "By participating in the program, not only will you increase your knowledge and understanding of the social and behavioral sciences, but you will also gain more experience with typically academic skills such as debating, writing and referencing, cooperation and researching."
 (Tilburg University Website)

 This program is advised to students who feel that they are up for the challenge and who received all ECTS in their first year with an average grade of at least a 7.5.
 Especially students that are striving for an academic career after their studies can opt for this option.

 Outreaching Honors Program

 The Outreaching Honors Program is an interdisciplinary program offered to ambitious students.
 The program revolves around three interrelated pillars that are aligned with the core values and objectives of the program: